 Research-driven custom blend of 16 herbs, vitamins, minerals, and antioxidants in a vegetarian formula

 Dosage and weights carefully selected and for potency and maximum immune function

 Formulated to work with Monolaurin to promote immune response

 USA made premium formula without additives such as Magnesium Stearate or Silica

-A breakdown of the Natural Cure Labs Premium Immune Support blend and their impact on fighting viruses, bacteria, microbial infections is below.
+A breakdown of each ingredient and their impact on supporting the immune system is below.
 As always, every statement is backed by published clinical research denoted by the reference number in parenthesis (#)

 Vitamin C is an essential and foundational component of immune support.
 Research indicates that Vitamin C can reduce flu and cold symptoms in 85% of patients who take the supplement vs a control group.
 Vitamin C also improves components of the human immune system including antimicrobial and natural killer cell activities, lymphocyte proliferation, chemotaxis, and delayed-type hypersensitivity.
 Vitamin C contributes to maintaining the redox integrity of cells and protecting them during the inflammatory response from illness.
 (1) (9)

 Vitamin B6 is closely linked with healthy immune function, and low levels have been associated with infection / immune compromise.
 Studies indicate large doses of Vitamin B6 do not produce benefits beyond those observed with moderate supplementation, so dosage for the Immune Support formula have been carefully selected for the greatest effect.
 (3)